Music club logo

 Black Page Orchestra | Ensemble Kontrapunke | ORF RSO Vienna | Composer in Focus

-For more than two centuries, the “revival of music in all its branches” has been the primary goal of the Gesellschaft der Musikfreunde in Vienna.
-The Gesellschaft der Musikfreunde has permanently attached great importance to contemporary music and new formats and approaches.
+For more than two centuries, the “revival of music in all its branches” has been the main goal of the Gesellschaft der Musikfreunde in Vienna.
+The Gesellschaft der Musikfreunde has always attached great importance to contemporary music and new formats and approaches.

 Black Page Orchestra

-The Black Page Orchestra is an ensemble founded in Vienna in 2014 for our time’s radical and uncompromising music.
-The name was inspired by Frank Zappa’s composition “the black page”, a piece whose score is almost black due to its high density of notes.
-In addition to this aesthetic approach, the ensemble focuses on works that artistically incorporate electronics, video, and various current technologies and on compositions that go far beyond a conventional classical concert situation due to their performative character.
+The Black Page Orchestra is an ensemble founded in Vienna in 2014 for radical and uncompromising music of our time.
+Its name was inspired by Frank Zappa’s composition “the black page”, a piece whose score has an almost black page due to its high density of notes.
+In addition to this aesthetic approach, the ensemble focuses on works that artistically incorporate electronics, video and various current technologies in particular, as well as on compositions that go far beyond a conventional classical concert situation due to their performative character.

-Experimental and varied programming is a key concern of the collective.
+Experimental and versatile programming is an essential concern of the collective.
 In addition to classical festivals of contemporary music such as Wien Modern or Klangspuren Schwaz, the ensemble also regularly performs at festivals of completely different scenes – from the ZOOM Festival of the Jazzwerkstatt to the Wiener Festwochen or performance festivals such as ImPulsTanz Wien.

 Ensemble Kontrapunkte